symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

 ### Install the Virtuoso engine

-We describe the main steps to install the latest VOS distribution "from generic source".
+We describe the main steps to install the latest VOS distribution "from generic source" (do not install as Ubuntu package!).
 For details see <http://virtuoso.openlinksw.com/dataspace/doc/dav/wiki/Main/VOSUbuntuNotes>.

 -   (Once) Install additional Ubuntu packages to compile the VOS sources - requires root privileges.
 -   Download the sources (recent VOS 6.1.6) from sourceforge as tgz file, unpack and build them in a local directory
--   Install the build (reuires root privileges).
-In the standard settings the binaries (inifile, isql-v, isql-vw, virt\_mall, virtuoso-t) are deployed to /usr/local/bin, various libraries (virto\*, jdbc-\*, hibernate, sesame) to /usr/local/lib and the following directories are created:
+-   Install the build (requires root privileges).
+In the (recommended) standard settings the binaries (inifile, isql-v, isql-vw, virt\_mall, virtuoso-t) are deployed to /usr/local/bin, various libraries (virto\*, jdbc-\*, hibernate, sesame) to /usr/local/lib and the following directories are created:
     -   /usr/local/share/virtuoso/vad/ - used to store VAD archives prior to installation in an instance
     -   /usr/local/share/virtuoso/doc/ - local offline documentation
     -   /usr/local/var/lib/virtuoso/db/ - the default location for a Virtuoso instance